-Draft 6th Cycle RHNA for City of Calabasas
+6th Cycle RHNA for City of Calabasas

 Income Level Percent of Area Median Income (AMI) Housing Units Percent

-Very Low 31-50% 131 37%
+Very Low 31-50% 132 37%

-Low 51-80% 70 20%
+Low 51-80% 71 20%

 Moderate 81-120% 70 20%

-Above Moderate 120%+ 82 23%
+Above Moderate 120% + 81 23%

-Total 353 100%
+Total 354 100%

-HCD: Plan for Adequate Sites Above and Beyond RHNA
+State HCD: Plan for Adequate Sites Above and Beyond RHNA

 For the preceding RHNA cycles, the City included a reasonable buffer of available sites in its Housing Element.
-This buffer (or 'surplus' of future housing capacity) proved beneficial when the City prepared the 5th RHNA cycle update because the City was able to rely on identified sites from the 4th RHNA planning cycle to meet the City's new RHNA.
+This buffer (or 'surplus' of future housing capacity) proved beneficial when the City prepared the 5th RHNA cycle update because the City was able to rely on a surplus of identified sites from the 4th RHNA planning cycle to meet the City's new 5th RHNA.
 However, with the City's higher 6th cycle RHNA allocation, including a much higher percentage of affordable units, as well as substantially more stringent site justification requirements, the existing planned and zoned housing sites will not be adequate.
-Furthermore, HCD will now also require local jurisdictions to identify enough future housing sites inventory to not only cover the jurisdiction's 6th RHNA, but to also provide for an additional buffer capacity above the RHNA.
+Furthermore, HCD will now requires local jurisdictions to identify enough future housing sites inventory to not only cover the jurisdiction's 6th RHNA, but to also provide for an additional buffer capacity above the RHNA.
 The buffer capacity is required to accommodate realistic production rates of affordable housing units; plus having the buffer can allow for instances when a smaller residential project may have to be considered for a given property.
-(The "No Net Loss" Law -- Government Code section 65863 -- requires enough sites be maintained to meet the RHNA for all income levels throughout the planning period). recommendation from HCD is to adopt a housing site inventory with a buffer of at least 20% over the allocated RHNA.
+(The "No Net Loss" Law --Government Code section 65863 -- requires enough sites be maintained to meet the RHNA for all income levels throughout the planning period.)
+The recommendation from HCD is that local jurisdictions adopt a housing site inventory with a buffer of at least 20% over the allocated RHNA.

-Staff has prepared two housing site inventory options based on feedback from the community via the online survey and virtual workshop, and feedback from the Planning Commission.
-These options reflect multiple requirements by HCD that must be satisfied in order to include a site in the inventory, as well as an analysis of site feasibility.
-Both options require restructuring density and the adoption of an Affordable Housing Overlay Zone (see discussion below), which would permit higher densities in exchange for a project that includes a greater percentage of affordable housing.
-Without an Affordable Housing Overlay Zone, the City would have to rezone more properties to accommodate approximately 3,000 new residential units in order to achieve the allocated number of affordable housing units through the City's inclusionary program.
+Staff prepared two housing site inventory options based on feedback from the community via the online survey and virtual workshop, and feedback from the Planning These options reflect multiple requirements by HCD that must be satisfied in order to include a site in the inventory, as well as an analysis of site feasibility.
+Both options require restructuring density thresholds, and the adoption of a new Affordable Housing Overlay Zone (see discussion below).
+The Affordable Housing Overlay Zone would permit higher densities in exchange for provision of greater percentages of affordable housing.
+Without an Affordable Housing Overlay Zone, the City would be faced with having to rezone or up-zone far more properties sufficient to accommodate approximately 3,000 total new residential units.
+This total would be needed because the City must demonstrate capacity for the allocated number of affordable housing units, which otherwise are accomplished through the City's inclusionary housing program at an average of less than ten percent of all new units.
 Additionally, both site inventory options include mixed use sites in Craftsman Corner, taking advantage of the City's planned annexation of this area.
-Staff requests that the Planning Commission review both options and provide direction for the City Council to approve a housing site inventory for the 2021-2029 Housing Element.
+As noted above, the Planning Commission reviewed both options at a public meeting on February 4, 2021.
+After taking public comment and having received written correspondence from the public, the Commission discussed both housing sites options, after which each Commissioner stated their support for Option A.